swig-fortran/flibcpp/doc/modules/set.rst

 removes all elements from the set.

-The ``size`` method returns the number of elements, and ``count`` will return the number of elements of a given value
+The ``size`` method returns the number of elements, and ``count`` will return the number of elements of a given value.

 Here's an example of creating, modifying, and destroying a set::

-   use flc_set, only : Set => SetInt4
+   use flc_set, only : Set => SetInt
    type(Set) :: s
    logical :: inserted
    s = Set()